cahamo/diorama/docs/ir-commands.md

 Notes:

 1. Section, normal light, feature and program codes that use handset keys `1` to `9` map onto an ID that is one less than the numeral on the handset key, e.g key `4` represents command ID 3.
-The `*` and `#` flicker light codes represent command codes 0xF & 0xE respectively.
+The and `#` flicker light key represents command code 0xF.
+2. The parameter of the command to turn all lights off is calculated by ORing together the parameters of the commands to turn off normal lights and to turn off flicker lights.
+I.e. 0b01 | 0b10 = 0b11 (1 | 2 = 3).
-2. Where _N/a_ appears in the table it means that the value is ignored and can be anything.
+3. Where _N/a_ appears in the table it means that the value is ignored and can be anything.
 Zero is usually used, but don't assume that it is.